 We began the module by learning how to read phylogenies.
 In the previous readings in this Biodiversity Module, we’ve noted that key innovations or adaptations arose in lineages and came to define the clade.
 For example, in the tetrapod phylogeny depicted at this link, all living tetrapods share the derived trait of five digits, with wrists and ankles turned forward for walking on land.
 If you were presented with a vertebrate specimen that also had these characteristics, you would logically label it as a tetrapod, and then use other additional characteristics to further categorize it and consider when it lived and what else flourished at that time.
 As the module wraps up, you now have the additional biodiversity knowledge to place organisms of unknown origin onto the phylogenetic tree of life and into the geologic time scale.

 As we’ve learned, the Cambrian “explosion” refers to an increase in biodiversity of multicellular organisms at the start of the Cambrian, 542 million years ago.
 Multicellular life appeared only several tens of millions of years before the start of the Cambrian, as enigmatic fossils (Ediacaran biota) exhibiting body plans unlike present-day animals.
 These largely disappeared and were replaced by Cambrian fauna, whose variety includes all of the body plans found in present-day animal phyla.
-The appearance of Cambrian fauna span millions of years; they did not all appear simultaneously, as the term “explosion” inaccurately implies.
+The appearance of Cambrian fauna, although relatively quick in evolutionary time, actually spans millions of years; they did not all appear simultaneously, as the term “explosion” inaccurately implies.

 Adaptive radiations are periods of increasing biodiversity and rapid speciation in geologic time, and they occur when new ecological niches become available, as occurs after a major climate event like the oxygen revolution or after a mass extinction.
 Adaptive radiations may also occur in response to a “key innovation,” an adaptive trait that is novel in the environment.
 Examples include traits like multicellularity, wings, nectar spurs in flowers, or flat molars in mammals.
 Each of these opens up newly available resources to the individuals with the trait.
 Consider the evolution of jaws.
 The ability to bite other organisms opens up an array of available prey items.